-- As the Monetizer fails to perform as per transaction procedures, then 80% of BGs and SBLCs Provider deliveries to third Party’s Monetizers FAIL.
+- As the Monetizer fails to perform as per transaction procedures, 80% of BGs and SBLCs provide deliveries to third Party’s Monetizers FAIL.

-- The Bank Instrument world has many silly investors having no idea about how a band instrument works and what is it for and mistakenly believe that the BGs and SBLCs fall from heaven for FREE with no Upfront Fees and the world owes them a living.
+- The Bank Instrument world has many silly investors having no idea about how a bank instrument works and what it is for and mistakenly believe that the BGs and SBLCs fall from heaven for FREE with no Upfront Fees and the world owes them a living.

-When a client sends an application for a Bank Guarantee or Standby Letter of Credit most do not understand how the procedures behind the transaction work.
-There are certain buyers who think that there are no fees involved when issuing a bank instrument and presume the SWIFT messaging service is FREE.
+When a client sends an application for a Bank Guarantee or Standby Letter of Credit, most do not understand how the procedures behind the transaction work.
+Certain buyers think that there are no fees involved when issuing a bank instrument and presume the SWIFT messaging service is FREE.
 This is completely FALSE.
 The banks of both parties communicate using SWIFT messages.
-Sending a SWIFT message isn’t cheap, these are bank charges that normally cost at least 2% of the face value of a BG or SBLC.
+Sending a SWIFT message isn’t cheap.
+These are bank charges that normally cost at least 2% of the face value of a BG or SBLC.

 How Do BGs and SBLC’s leasing Work?

-When a corporation finishes the leasing application form for a BG / SBLC, what they effectively do is lend collateral what is technically called a temporary “CTA” (Collateral Swap Agreement).
-Let’s assume you ‘re a petroleum refining business trying to purchase oil and working with claim ABCD Oil.
-You have a deal with ABCD Oil that says you want to buy €100 million worth of oil (you have $1B EURO on your books).
-You can opt to never use your own bank account and request via your own bank, but rather to rent a Standby Letter of Credit from another provider.
+When a corporation finishes the leasing application form for a BG / SBLC, they effectively lend collateral what is technically called a temporary “CTA” (Collateral Swap Agreement).
+Let’s assume you’re a petroleum refining business trying to purchase oil and working with claim ABCD Oil.
+You have a deal with ABCD Oil that says you want to buy €100 million worth of oil (you have 1B EURO on your books).
+You can opt never to use your own bank account and request via your own bank, but rather to rent a Standby Letter of Credit from another provider.

-There are many ways to use BG’s / SBLC’s, and it’s all in the MT760 language.
+There are many ways to use BG’s / SBLC’s, all in the MT760 language.
 We may issue a BG or SBLC for: